 Jennifer Eiss with JP Rutter and Steve White (2010) 500 Essential Cult Movies: The Ultimate Guide—The author selected 500 films in nine different categories while struggling with the definition of "cult."

 Roger Ebert (2002) The Great Movies—A collection of 100 of the critic's essays from his great movies series.
 A 2005 edition and a 2010 edition each contains an additional 100 essays.
-The entire set, including essays that are available only online, make up a highbrow list that also leans mainstream.
+The entire set, including essays that are available only online, make up a highbrow/mainstream list.

 The Film Critics of The New York Times (2003) The New York Times Guide to the Best 1,000 Movies Ever Made—The newspaper's critics picked their top 1,000 (approximately) films of the sound era.
 The original New York Times review is included, even if it was negative.
 This is an update of a previous edition.

 Afton Fraser (Ed.)
-(2004) Hollywood Picks the Classics: A Guide for the Beginner & the Aficionado—The wife of actor Brendan Fraser chooses some of the best classic Hollywood films in a mainstream leaning list.
-This book also contains lists of favorite films from various actors and other filmmakers, which forms a mainstream list.
+(2004) Hollywood Picks the Classics: A Guide for the Beginner & the Aficionado—The wife of actor Brendan Fraser chooses some of the best classic Hollywood films.
+This book also contains lists of favorite films from various actors and other filmmakers.

 Chris Fujiwara (2007) Defining Moments in Movies: The Greatest Films, Stars, Scenes and Events that Made Movie Magic Key Films—The book gave short descriptions of what it deemed to be key films along with key scenes, speeches, events, and persons.

 Curt Gathje (Ed.)
 (2010) Zagat The World's Best Movies...
 To Make Sure You Have Seen before Your Popcorn Runs Out—After skipping a year, the pocket-sized guides decided to join the trend of suggesting what we should do before something bad happens.
-The films make up a mainstream list that also leans highbrow.
+The films make up a mainstream list.